ucfopen/this-or-that-materia-widget/src/_guides/creator.md

 1. Widget title
 2. Question text
 3. Correct answer type selection
-4. Incorrect answer type selection
+4. Incorrect answer (with image selected)
 5. Paginate between questions
+6. Description (alt text) and optional feedback for incorrect choice
-6. Duplicate this question
+7. Duplicate question
-7. Question overview/selection
+8. Question selection
-8. Rearrange questions dialog
+9. Rearrange the order of questions
-9. Add a new question
+10. Add another question
-10. Delete this question
+11. Delete this question
+12. Question bank feature
-11. Randomize the ordering of questions
+13. Randomize questions toggle

 Upon initializing the creator, you will be prompted to provide a title for your widget, and can also opt out of the tutorial if desired.
 The tutorial will walk you through entering the question text, correct and incorrect answer options, and option descriptions.

 Note that the correct and incorrect description text is normally not visible to the user - they are intended primarily for accessibility purposes when the widget is played using a screenreader.

-By default, questions will be ordered based on their arrangement in the creator - if you wish to randomize the ordering of questions when played, select the **Randomize Question Order** toggle on the top-right.
+By default, questions will be ordered based on their arrangement in the creator.
+If you wish to randomize the ordering of questions when played, select the **Randomize Question Order** toggle on the top-right. _Note that when the Question Bank feature is enabled, questions will always be randomized.
+See the Question Bank section below._

 ### Answer Options ###